roseweixel/roseweixel.github.io/source/_posts/2014-11-15-javascript-the-honey-badger-of-programming-languages.markdown

 ## Arity Schmarity

 Before we go any further, I must admit that hadn't heard the word arity until I crossed paths with JavaScript.
-I reckon I'm not alone in this, so here's a definition, courtesy of [Wikipedia](http://en.wikipedia.org/wiki/Arity):
+I reckon I'm not alone in this, so here's a definition courtesy of [Wikipedia](http://en.wikipedia.org/wiki/Arity):

 > In logic, mathematics, and computer science, the **arity** of a function or operation is the number of arguments or operands the function or operation accepts.